senselogic/GAME_DEVELOPMENT_TEST/README.md

 ### The **laser ray** :

 *   Is a thin stretched capsule.
-*   Has a glowing particle effect.
+*   Has a glowing effect.
 *   Has a speed of **20** meters per second.
 *   Has a direct hit damage of **25**.
 *   Is shot from the gun tip toward what is pointed by the center of hero camera along its axis.